-8 Types of LMS & How They Help to Improve Your Business
+8 Types Of LMS & How They Help To Improve Your Business

 The need for training systems is not a new craving in the professional scene, as there have always been learning management systems for various professions.
 If we were to dive deeply into the history of LMS, we would go as far back as the ‘teaching machine’ by Sidney Pressey in 1924.
 But if these systems have existed for almost a hundred years, why are we just paying more attention to them now?
 What exactly are learning management systems?
 What types of learning management systems do we have?
 And what benefits do they provide for your business?

 In 2019, the Coronavirus began causing havoc across the globe, and by the middle of 2020, it had grounded the global economy.
 Companies were forced to shut down temporarily or had their workers operate remotely.
 This did not terminate the need to train staff continually, and with this need, existing learning management systems began to become more mainstream.
 By facilitating learning and training far into the future, this technology accelerates an education trend already well underway.
 From 2021 to 2028, the global LMS market is expected to grow at a CAGR of 19.2%, reaching $51 billion.